drjonesy/Py3FTPServiceListener/README.md

 Depending upon the system architecture you may need to provide absolute pathing to both the `config.json` and `folders.json`

 ## Cron Job [ crontab -e ]

+Before setting up and running the cronjob you might need make the script executable.

+> chmod u+x /path/to/script.py

 ```python
 #!/usr/bin/env python3